royrusso/freebase-php/README.md

 Sample PHP script that reads Person data via the FreeBase.com API and builds a local Person object, using a name keyed in to the input form.
 This script only extracts some of the data to build its domain object, but also allows you to see the entire JSON result from FreeBase.com.

-The script takes a Person name and calls the FreeBase REST service for a summary of that Person, if found.

 Requirements
 ------------
 * Apache WS or IIS